-Near Hot Springs is the historic fire lookout tower on Rich Mountain (3,643 ft.), located in Madison Countyin the Pisgah National Forest.
+Near Hot Springs is the historic fire lookout tower on Rich Mountain (3,643 feet elevation), located in Madison County in the Pisgah National Forest.
 From the top of the tower, enjoy beautiful panoramic mountain views on the NC / TN state line.
 You can access the tower by car or by hiking the Appalachian Trail.
-However you cannot climb it right now.
-The tower is slated for a full-scale restoration project in Spring 2018 through a partnership with the North Carolina Forest Fire Lookout Association, Appalachian Trail Conservancy, and US Forest Service
+Great news!
+The tower got a restoration in Spring 2018 through a partnership with the North Carolina Forest Fire Lookout Association, Appalachian Trail Conservancy, and US Forest Service.

 Hike to Rich Mountain